-The Deputy Head and staff responsible for running all before and after school clubs will:
+All staff responsible for running all before and after school clubs will:

-- Apply the school's health and safety policy to their own department or area of work. - Ensure staff under their control are aware of and follow relevant published health and safety guidance (from sources such as CLEAPSS, AfPE etc.) - Ensure health and safety risk assessments are undertaken for the activities for which they are responsible and that identified control measures are implemented. - Ensure that appropriate safe working procedures are brought to the attention of all staff under their control. - Take appropriate action on health, safety and welfare issues referred to them, informing the Office Manager Lesley O Regan for day to day operations and contract management or the delegated (Acting) Head Teacher Aisling Cannon of any problems they are unable to resolve within the resources available to them.
+- Apply the school's health and safety policy to their own department or area of work. - Ensure staff under their control are aware of and follow relevant published health and safety guidance (from sources such as CLEAPSS, AfPE etc.) - Ensure health and safety risk assessments are undertaken for the activities for which they are responsible and that identified control measures are implemented. - Ensure that appropriate safe working procedures are brought to the attention of all staff under their control.

-- Carry out regular inspections of their areas of responsibility and report / record these inspections. - Ensure the provision of sufficient information, instruction, training and supervision to enable staff and pupils to avoid hazards and contribute positively to their own health and safety. - Ensure that all accidents (including near misses) occurring within their area of responsibility are promptly reported and investigated.
-This near miss log should be inspected termly by the delegated (Acting) Head Teacher Aisling Cannon and any action taken as required to further mitigate risk.
+- Take appropriate action on health, safety and welfare issues referred to them, informing the heads of school of any problems they are unable to resolve within the resources available to them. - Carry out regular inspections of their areas of responsibility and report / record these inspections. - Ensure the provision of sufficient information, instruction, training and supervision to enable staff and pupils to avoid hazards and contribute positively to their own health and safety. - Ensure that all accidents (including near misses) occurring within their area of responsibility are promptly reported and investigated.